asan’s sizing guide is simple: just choose based on your flow

 The cervix is the neck of the uterus, and is located at the very top of your vaginal passage.
 Some menstrual cup brands advise selecting size based on the position of your cervix.
 As there is very little difference in height between Asan’s light/medium flow cup and our heavy flow cup, the position of your cervix should not matter when selecting your size.
-If you have particular concerns about the position of your cervix, please do contact our team and we will do everything we can to help.
+If you would like to learn more about cervix height and menstrual cups, read this blog post where we explain it in detail.

 i have a sensitive pelvic region. can i use either size?

 If you have experienced sensitivity in the pelvic region in the past (for example, if you have previously used a menstrual cup and found that it was uncomfortable or pressed against your bladder), then we advise our light/medium flow size.
 This is because it is slightly less firm than our heavy flow cup.